learn-co-curriculum/rails-generators-readme/README.md

 rails g resource Account name:string payment_status:string
 ```

-This creates quite a bit of code for us, below is the full list:
+This creates quite a bit of code for us.
+Below is the full list:

 ```
 invoke  active_record